natbibi/popcorn/README.md

 - [x] unable to connect to Apollo Client - Solved: CORS Policy
 - [x] likeCount and commentCount now showing - Solved: incorrect fetching query call
 - [x] typeDef errors - Solved: not correctly using ID! or String!
+- [x] Shows blank page if user is not logged in - Temp Solved: Protect all routes so users must be log in
+- [x] Netlify build failing if eslint errors found - Solved: add environment variables CI=False

 # Wins & Challenges